-What are the fire Who/ what What are you Initial risk already doing to rating What else do you need to do?
-Revised risk rating hazards? might be harmed and how? manage risk?
-L S need to do.
-L S R Wildfire could adversely impact upon the SSSI and SAC as well as the protected species Wildlife Eg Partnership working with SFRS including development of a Wildfire Plan.
+What are the fire Who/Wha t might be Initial risk rating What else do you need to do?
+Revised risk rating hazards? harmed and how? manage risk?
+L S R L S R Wildfire could adversely impact upon the SSSI and SAC as well as the protected species Wildlife Eg Partnership working with SFRS including development of a Wildfire Plan.
 Eg ranger patrols, signage etc Risk of ignition of wildfires and fire spread from bonfires/barb ecues set on site.
 Staff / public / Fire fighters No bonfires during dry spells, water containers taken if burning up.
-Bonfire sites clear of debris and at a safe distance from scrub and trees Do not light bonfires during excessively high winds 2 α 6 Moder ate Injury and fatalities resulting from Staff / public / Fire fighters Visitor notices about wildfire risk have been located 1 5 5 Low
+Bonfire sites clear of debris and at a safe distance from scrub and trees Do not light bonfires during excessively high winds 2 ω 6 Moder ate